PelionIoT/manifest-tool/README.md

 * `payload`: See the [Payload] section.
 * `description`: A free-text description of the payload.
 This should be small.
 * `vendorId`: Hex representation of the 128-bit RFC4122 GUID that represents the vendor.
 * `classId`: Hex representation of the 128-bit RFC4122 GUID that represents the device class that the update targets.
 Device classes can mean devices of a given type (for example, smart lights) or model numbers.
 This allows targeting of updates to particular groups of devices based on the attributes they share, where a device class represents each set of attributes.
 Because of this, each device can have multiple device classes.
-Mbed Cloud Update Client only supports the use of device classes to represent model numbers/revisions.
+Device Management Update Client only supports the use of device classes to represent model numbers/revisions.
 * `applyImmediately`: This is always assumed to be true.
-Mbed Cloud Update Client does not currently implement it.
+Device Management Update Client does not currently implement it.
-* `encryptionMode`: Mbed Cloud Client only supports one value:
+* `encryptionMode`: Update Client only supports two values:
     * `none-ecc-secp256r1-sha256`: SHA256 hashing, ECDSA signatures, using the secp256r1 curve.
 This does not use payload encryption.
+(Update Client only)
+    * `none-psk-aes-128-ccm-sha256`: SHA256 hashing, manifest digest is authenticated with AES-CCM-128.
+This does not use payload encryption.
+(Update Client Lite only)
 * `vendorInfo`: You can place proprietary information in this field.
 We recommend DER encoding because this allows you to reuse the update client's general purpose DER parser.

 ##### Payload